 When the consonant letter has its inherent vowel intact, i.e., when the inherent vowel has not been canceled or overridden, the inherent vowel may or may not be pronounced.
 When the inherent vowel is not pronounced, the phenomenon is also called schwa deletion or schwa syncope.

-This section presents a guide to pronouncing inherent vowel in Nepali.
+This section presents a guide to pronouncing inherent vowel /a/ in the Nepali language.

 Rules based on orthography